bekk/bekk-christmas/post/react/two-applications-one-repository.md

 ### Packages

 We structure our code and components in domain packages.
 We try our best to split up the applications into mostly separate folders.
 For instance we have created a subfolder for everything regarding the profile page, purchase of tickets in another map, and components that define.
-By doing it this way we are able to easier compare the components and share the business logic across web and native
+By doing it this way we are able to easier compare the components and share the business logic across web and native.

+In addition to the domain packages we have a `client-app` and `client-web` folder which is the entry point for the applications.

 ```
 packages